BoRuDar/configuration/README.md

 Flags:
 	-flag_name		"Description (default: default_value)"
 ```
-And program execution will be terminated with UNIX status code `0`.
+And program execution will be terminated.

 ### File provider
 Doesn't require any specific tags.
 JSON and YAML formats of files are supported.